Who we are

 How long we retain your data

-If you leave a comment, the comment and its metadata are retained indefinitely.
-This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 Website administrators can also see and edit that information.
 This information is deleted after the relevant service ends.

 What rights you have over your data